 Learn about the mobile app for iMapInvasives.
 Or, access the iMap site using your connected phone or tablet.

 Set up automatic notices about confirmed observations submitted to iMapInvasives, based on species, geographic location, or other parameters such as legal status.

 Submit large sets of data to your state administrator for bulk upload.

 Download different sets of data, depending on your user level, in one standardized format including .csv files or in an ESRI geodatabase.

-Use iMapInvasives' built in query and reporting tools to answer your questions about invasive species.
-Queries and reports are under development for iMap 3.
+Use iMapInvasives' built in reporting tools to answer your questions about invasive species.